 To edit when the task repeats and ends, click the blue highlighted "Repeat task" icon at the top of the task form.
 This opens a popover with sections for when the task is set to repeat and when it is set to end.
 To make changes, just click "Edit" beside each section.

 If you want to edit the task details, like the name or who is subscribed to it, open the task and click "Edit".
 A banner asking "Apply these changes to future repeatng copies of this task?" will appear above the task name.
 To change only this copy of the task, leave the checkbox in the banner unchecked.
 To edit all future copies, click the box to select and continue to edit as usual.

 Pausing repeating tasks is great for when you're going on holidays or when you don't need to complete your repeating tasks for a while.
 To pause a repeating task, open the task form and click the blue "Repeat task" icon.
 At the bottom of the popover, click "Pause".
 The pause will be noted as an activity in the task.

-To resume a repeating task, click the Edit button in the task form, click the now-grey "Repeat task" icon to open the Repeat Task popover and click "Resume" at the bottom.
-Turn on the button beside the "Apply these changes to future repeating copies of this task" message and click "Save".
+To resume a repeating task, click the Edit button in the task form, click the now-grey "Repeat task" icon to open the Repeat Task popover and click "Resume" at the bottom of the popover.
+Click in the box beside the "Apply these changes to future repeating copies of this task" message and click "Save."